Got Zero-Waste Lifestyle Goals? Here are 3 Easy Places to Start

 Whether you start with a bamboo toothbrush or transform your entire home and habits, taking steps to become more earth-aware matters.

-Let 2020 be the year you get clear about living better, smarter, and in ultimately more fulfilling ways.
+It´s a good time to get clear about living better, smarter, and in ultimately more fulfilling ways.